-If libgstx264.so file is not present, you must install GStreamer plugins ugly using the following command:
+If the libgstx264.so file is not present, you must install GStreamer plugins ugly using the following command:

 '''

 1 sudo apt-get install gstreamer1

+'''

+'''

-2 0-plugins-ugly
+2 O-plugins-ugly

-3 <!--NeedCopy-->

 '''

 H264 hardware encoder

 1. Verify vaapi GStreamer plug-in is in the system as part of gstreamer1.0-vaapi.
 If it is available in the libgstvaapi.so library, run the following command to verify it: